AndersenLab/cbriggsae_anthelmintic_drc/tables/README.md

 - `Table_5.csv`
 Slope comparisons between all strains within each drug
 - `Table_6.csv`
-Heritability concentrations at effective concentration
+Heritability calculations at effective concentration
+- `Table_7.csv`
+Broad-sense and narrow-sense heritability calculations on filtered data set (only wells greater than 5)